-Recommended Books

-S.no Name Author Publisher

-1 Hotel housekeeping training Sudheer training Tata Mcgraw Hills
+Recommended Books S.no Name Author Publisher 1 Hotel housekeeping training manual Sudheer training Tata Mcgraw Hills 2 Hotel Housekeeping Operations & Management G. Raghubalan Oxford university press

-1 manual

-Hotel Housekeeping Operations & G. Raghubalan Oxford university

-2 Management press

 Course Code HM109

 Course Title Hygiene and Sanitation

 Type of Course Theory

-LTP 3 0 0
+LTP 300

 Credits 3

 Course Prerequisites + 2 with any stream

-Course Objectives The course is aimed at familiarizing the students regarding
+Course Objective The course is aimed at familiarizing the students regarding

 (CO) contaminated food, causes of contamination and sanitary

 techniques to develop ethics towards maintaining hygiene and

 sanitation in and around the hotel property.

-UNIT - I: Introduction to Hygiene and Sanitation: Hygiene and sanitation, meaning and uses in hotel industry, importance of hygiene and sanitation in catering industry, personal hygiene for staff members in the food production areas, personal hygiene for staff members preparing food or coming in touch with food and beverages, personal hygiene for staff coming in touch with guests.
+UNIT - I : Introduction to Hygiene and Sanitation: Hygiene and sanitation, meaning and uses in hotel industry, importance of hygiene and sanitation in catering industry, personal hygiene for staff members in the food production areas, personal hygiene for staff members preparing food or coming in touch with food and beverages, personal hygiene for staff coming in touch with guests.